 We’re driving along the road of life moving further from our tower of truth and our home station gets muddled.
 We can barely hear it.
 Until soon other stations start coming in clearer, louder than our original one.
 But they’re not our stations.
 The music is blaring.
 It’s catchy as ever.
 And before we know it, we’re singing along, but these aren’t the songs of our truth.

 This is particularly easy to do online because we see other people, leaders, ‘influencers’, doing their social media a certain way, for example, and we think, That’s it!
 That’s how I need to do it , too.
 If it works for her, it must be the way.
 Even though our first instinct is screaming at us that it’s not our way, we go along.
 And soon we’re creating look-alike images, writing updates that read and feel the same and even creating products much like our fearless leaders.

 And there’s nothing wrong with inspiration.
 None of us work in a bubble.
 The trouble is when we start hearing their voice -their song – over our own.
 When we’ve driven through the gates of admiration miles ago and now we’re so deep in wannabe world that we doubt and drown out our own creative direction.

 So how do you get clearer on your truths?
 How do you even remember what they are?

-Here are a few questions I ask myself when I’m working (writing or speaking or marketing or creating a course).
+Here are a few questions I ask myself when I’m working (writing, coaching clients, or creating a course).
 They help me.
 Maybe they’ll help you, too: